 If a wild animal exhibits any of the above signs, you should immediately call one of the following local resources for assistance.
 You will find listings for most of these in your telephone directory.

-Remember, many animals who appear to be orphaned are not.
-Unless one or more of the signs mentioned above is present, do not attempt to rescue animals in any of the following circumstances:
+Unless one or more of the signs mentioned above is present, do not attempt to rescue animals in any of the following circumstances.
+Here are a few examples of situations you are not required to intervene:

 A bird who is fully feathered on his body with evidence of tail feathers, hopping on the ground, but unable to fly.
 This is a fledgling (adolescent bird), and his parents are probably nearby.